 Step 2.
 Evaluate and choose the ERP solution

-The next crucial step to consider in the ERP migration process is evaluating and choosing the right solution because the success of your business operations depends on it.
+The next crucial step to consider in the migration process is evaluating and choosing the right solution because the success of your business operations depends on it.
 The new ERP system must meet your current needs while also providing scalability for future growth.
 Therefore, this step requires thorough research, careful consideration, and involvement from key stakeholders.

 Here are the key criteria to evaluate when choosing an ERP solution: